 We would love for you to share your experience in the comments below

-Every so often we get phone calls of pet owners who are asking for boarding their dogs or asking if we can give our rating or review on a boarding kennel in the area of Killeen or Harker Heights.
+Every so often we get phone calls of pet owners who are asking for boarding their dogs or asking if we can give r rating or review on a boarding kennel in Killeen or Harker Heights, Texas.

 Yes, there are times were we are not a good fit for a pet owner~ let it be that it’s a move to the area so not yet a home to stay at or budget or simply because a kennel is preferred over in home pet sitting.

 Though we have no direct personal experiences with the boarding facilities in Killeen and Harker Heights, we think that the following three are noteworthy for being established in the Central Texas area (in no particular order):